 In the FNP program, students must complete a minimum of 612 precepted direct patient care clinical hours.
 Clinical hours are to be completed in a primary care site, such as with a family practice or internal medicine physician or master's prepared Family Nurse Practitioner.
 Of these hours, 306 hours must be completed in an underserved site.
 If you are unsure whether a site is underserved or not, please check with the program clinical coordinator.
-Students must have at least 40 hours caring for pediatric patients, and at least 60 hours in women's health in the primary care setting.
-No more than 40 hours may be spent in any one specialty rotation, such as dermatology, cardiology, etc.
+Students must have a minimum of 40 hours (to maximum of 60 hours) caring for pediatric patients, and a minimum of 60 hours (to maximum of 80 hours) in women's health in the primary care setting.
+No more than 40 hours may be spent in any ONE other specialty rotation, such as dermatology, cardiology, etc.